puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 * `calling_module` --- The module in which the lookup is written.
 This has the same value as the [Puppet `$module_name` variable.][module_name]
 * `calling_class` --- The class in which the lookup is evaluated.
 If the lookup is written in a defined type, this is the class in which the current instance of the defined type is declared.
+* `calling_class_path` --- The name of the class, with `::` replaced by `/` .
+This enables class-based Hiera data and class Hiera YAML files on Windows, which doesn't permit `:` in path names.
+Works only with Puppet 4 or later.

-Note that these variables are effectively local scope, as they are pseudo-variables that only exist within the context of a specific class, and only inside of hiera.
+Note that these variables are effectively local scope, as they are pseudo-variables that only exist within the context of a specific class, and only inside of Hiera.
 Therefore, they must be called as `%{variable_name}` and never `%{::variable_name}`.
 They are not top-scope.

 > **Note:** These variables were broken in some versions of Puppet.
 >